Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 13. Cargo Charter: Flexible Capacity in a Dynamic Market

 While scheduled cargo services form the backbone of global air freight, cargo charter provides essential flexibility for urgent, oversized, and specialist shipments.
-Safe Fly Aviation sources the right freighter — from A321F to AN-124 — for your specific requirements.
+Safe Fly Aviation sources the right freighter — from A321F up to An-124 heavy-lift charter — for your specific requirements, with indicative pricing available through our cargo charter calculator.
 Request cargo charter →

 14. Frequently Asked Questions